CUBoulder-Ashwin/Virtualized-Network-Automation/Container/FRR.md

 # FRR Routing
+This python file automates the deployment of FRR router inside Docker containers using a Python script.
+It simplifies container creation, Docker network configuration, and BGP setup via user inputs—making it easy to spin up full routing topologies without manually editing config files.

+---

 ## Build the Image
 To build the Docker image, run the following command in the directory containing your Dockerfile:
 ```